conditions

 Treatment for congestive heart failure includes medications, oxygen therapy, fluid therapy, diet, weight management, and regular exercise.
 Close monitoring and continuous treatment are necessary as congestive heart failure is a progressive and chronic condition.

-There are two types of Congestive Heart Failure in Dogs:
+The Two Types of Congestive Heart Failure in Dogs:

 Congestive heart failure (CHF) in dogs is a condition where the heart is unable to pump blood effectively, leading to fluid buildup in the body.
 There are two primary types of congestive heart failure in dogs: Left-Sided Congestive Heart Failure and Right-Sided Congestive Heart Failure.
 Each type affects different parts of the body and presents with distinct symptoms.